How to Create a Smart Home – What You Need to Know About Smart Home Technology

 “When you consider the cost of a care home could be upwards of £1,000 per week, then spending £20,000 on a smart home that lets you live at home for an additional year is a great investment,” says Andy Moss, MD at Moss Technical.
 “A smart home can be flexible to your changing needs, so it’s important to think about the next five, 10, even 20 years.”

-Where Should my Smart Home Technology Go?
+Where Should My Smart Home Technology Go?

-Think about how you can accommodate the brains of the system in the design phase – many self builders will already be planning to incorporate a fully-fledged plant room, for instance.
 “Your technology needs are likely to grow over time, so make sure that tech isn’t shoehorned in between electrics and heating in a too-small services cupboard,” says Owen.
 “Make sure it’s well-ventilated, too, or your equipment could overheat and fail earlier than it should.
 Allow for active cooling fans if you can.”

 Do I Need a Good Internet Connection?

 Don’t overlook the importance of reliable internet provision throughout your home, as this is crucial for many smart devices.
 When factored in from the design stage of your project, wires can be run strategically to ensure broadband is well distributed.
-Anything that can be hardwired to a network port, such as your smart TV, should be.
-This will free up the Wi-Fi connection for fully wireless devices such as phones and tablets.

 Need expert advice on smart home tech options?